rgrannell1/badger/README.md

 - Copies media into a directory, with photos / video clustered together by the time they were taken
 - Updates photo names with an estimate of how blurry they are, so you can sort from likey sharpest to blurriest within a burst of photos.
 - Flattens the final selection of media (after you delete what you don't want to keep) into a folder ready to upload.

+It has a few niceties:

+- Detailed progress statistics
 - Concurrent & database-based to minimise processing time
+- Groups raw images alongside matching jpeg images when present

 ## Usage